 If we are asked by your surgeon to help with your postoperative pain management, we will likely first plan to use some form of regional anesthesia (as described above), placed in the RAAPM area (also as described above) prior to your surgery.
 After surgery and starting in the PACU, our daily visits may extend until the next day or over several days depending on your surgery and recovery.
 After surgery, you will likely experience extended pain relief from the anesthesia that you received in the RAAPM area.
 On the day of surgery and day(s) following, your pain management by RAAPM likely will involve one of these methods:

-•Peripheral Nerve Block: numbing medicines given before surgery that last for 4 to 20 hours after surgery to provide pain relief to part of your arm or leg.
+•Peripheral Nerve Block: numbing medicines given before surgery that last for many hours after surgery to provide pain relief to part of your arm or leg.
 Pain pills are also available for pain before and after these numbing medicines gradually start to wear off.

 •Continuous Peripheral Nerve Block: numbing medicines given continuously for one or more days to numb your shoulder, arm, or part of your leg using a small tube near nerves.
 You may have a button for additional medicine, or the drip rate may be adjusted if you need more.
 You may also ask for pain pills for pain not relieved by the numbing medicines.
-Certain patients at WFBMC can be discharged from the hospital with a disposal pump administering continuous peripheral nerve blocks at home.
+Certain patients at WFBMC can be discharged from the hospital with a disposable pump administering continuous peripheral nerve blocks at home.
 If this is chosen, the RAAPM team will give you written instructions, call you every day, and be available 24/7 by phone for any questions.

 •Continuous Epidural Analgesia: numbing medicines and very small amounts of pain medicines given using a small tube usually in the middle of your back.
 A button helps you control the amount of medicine you receive.
-These medicines are directed toward the area of your incision, so they generally leave your legs unblocked allowing you to walk.
-These types of epidurals are known to decrease complications after surgery in patients with medical problems and maximize recovery of bowel function after abdominal surgery.
+These medicines are directed toward the area of your incision, so they generally do not weaken your legs and allow you to walk.
+These types of epidurals are known to decrease complications after surgery in patients with medical problems and maximize recovery of your GI tract after abdominal surgery.

 •PCA Pump: IV pain medications given when you push a button when you need medicine.
 The pump is attached to an IV.
 This is generally used in situations where surgeons have requested no regional anesthesia, regional analgesia was not planned out in advance by your surgical team, regional anesthesia cannot be done safely, or regional anesthesia is unlikely to be effective.
 Generally, when the RAAPM team uses a PCA pump, it is added to other more effective methods of pain relief or very large amounts of narcotic-type pain medicines are required to control pain using a non-standard PCA.

 Pain pills take time for your nurse to get to you and then to work.
 That’s where the IV medicines come in because they have one advantage—they are faster-acting and may help as an addition to the pills.
 So, do not wait until your pain gets bad to ask for your pain pills.
 Use pain medicines so that you do not hurt too badly, you can get out of bed, move around better, and do your breathing exercises.
 This will help you recover faster, prevent lung problems, decrease the chance of a blood clot, and shorten the length of time you might have pain.
 It is also true that too much pain medicine can sometimes make you overly sleepy, slow your breathing, and interfere with your recovery.
 For this reason, you will often be given other supplemental medications around the clock which are non-narcotic in nature such as acetaminophen. although these pills will not usually get the job done on their own, they have been shown to reduce the amount of narcotic pain medicines patients need, and to do so dramatically after surgery.
-In addition, because nausea and itching are common side effects of all narcotic-type pain medicines, your RAAPM team will have already ordered these medicines when we wrote your pain medicine orders before surgery.
+In addition, because nausea and itching are common side effects of all narcotic-type pain medicines, your RAAPM team will have already ordered antidotes for these side effects when we wrote your pain medicine orders before surgery.
 Please make sure to ask for them as well, if you need them.

 Good luck for a speedy recovery from the RAAPM team.